On the Complexity of Nucleolus Computation for Bipartite b-Matching Games: Hardness

 \begin{lem} If $G$ contains a two from cubic subgraph, then the nucleolus of the gadget graph is not $x^*\equiv \frac32$. \end{lem}

-\begin{pf} We will show that $x^*\equiv \frac32$ is not an optimal solution to $(P_2)$.
+\begin{pf} Suppose that $G$ contains a two from cubic subgraph.
+We will show that $x^*\equiv \frac32$ is not an optimal solution to $(P_2)$.
 Recall that the nucleolus is necessarily an optimal solution to each LP in the Kopelowitz Scheme.
 This would thus yield the desired result.

 Let us introduce a parameter as follows:

 Let $N'\sset N$ be the vertices in the cubic subgraph or the vertices of the two from cubic subgraph if no cubic subgraph exists.
 Then

 In particular, the minimum excess over all coalitions in $\mcal S$ is at most $\Delta$.